lizhanhui/elastic-stream/docs/sbp.md

 | detail | bytes | Additional information about the error. |

 ### DELETE_STREAMS
-The DELETE_STREAMS frame(opcode=0x3002) deletes a batch of streams to PD or data node.
-The PD will delete the stream metadata as well as the range info, while the data node only marks the stream as deleted to reject the new write requests timely.
+The DELETE_STREAMS frame(opcode=0x3002) deletes a batch of streams to PD or range server.
+The PD will delete the stream metadata as well as the range info, while the range server only marks the stream as deleted to reject the new write requests timely.

 **Request Frame:**
 ```